 The U.S. banking industry is also increasingly international in scope.
 Thus, foreign banks can enter the U.S. market relatively easily.
 Today, foreign banks hold more than 10 percent of total U.S. bank assets and make more than 16 percent of loans to U.S. corporations.
 Foreign banks can buy U.S. banks or they can simply establish branches in the United States.
 Foreign banks used to be subject to less stringent regulations than domestic banks, but that was changed in 1978.
-Increasingly, bank regulations worldwide have converged, a point we'll take up again in Chapter 11 "The Economics of Financial Regulation".
+Increasingly, bank regulations worldwide have converged.